Nytra/MaximizedTerminal/README.md

 This extension implements the following commands:

-* `Maximize Terminal`: opens the terminal in its maximized state
+* `Open Maximized Terminal`: opens the terminal in its maximized state

+* `Open Minimized Terminal`: opens the terminal in its minimized state

 And it uses the following built-in commands: